dalmolingroup/easylayout/README.md

 layout <- easylayout(g)
 ```

-Once you achieve your desired layout, retrieve the results back to your
-R environment and use a plotting package to display the resulting
+Once you store the final coordinates to a variable, use any plotting package to
-network.
-In the example below, we set the x and y values to node
-attributes and plot the network using ggraph.
+display the network.
+In the example below, we plot the network using ggraph.

 ``` r
 ggraph::ggraph(g, layout = layout) +